isazi/Poisson-Solver/README.md

 1. A parallel openMP implementation of the Gauss-Seidel method
 2. or LAPACK

 The goal was to practice openMP and parallelization.
+This was a learning exercise and is not intended to serve as a comparison between LAPACK and GS method.

 ## Results